Do I have to list my roommate on my car insurance policy? (2024 Requirements)

 Your roommate can borrow your car if your auto insurance policy lists them as an insured driver.
 If you exclude your roommate from your policy, they can’t borrow your car, even with permission.
 If they do, they are driving without insurance and can be held responsible for damages or injuries they cause while driving.

+Be sure to check your Geico roommate car insurance policy or your insurer’s guidelines for specific details.
 In some cases, another driver borrowing your car is covered under a permissive use clause.
-For instance, GEICO's permissive use policy states that another driver can borrow your car up to 12 times per year and still be considered a permissive driver.
+For instance, Geico's permissive use policy states that another driver can borrow your car up to 12 times per year and still be considered a permissive driver.

 You will want to check with your insurance company about the permissive use policy rather than making any assumptions.